nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Recipe Ingredients Edit Feature
 #### Implementation

+The recipe Ingredient edit feature is handled by the `command`, `recipe` and `ingredientList` classes.
+<br>The following operations are implemented:

+* `RecipeList#getRecipe()` - Retrieves the recipe object to be edited.
+* `Recipe#getIngredientList()` - Retrieves the IngredientList of the recipe object to be edited.
+* `IngredientList#editIngredient()` - Takes in an ingredientIndex of the ingredient to edit, and the user's input, then replaces the ingredient stored at ingredientIndex with a newly created one.
 #### Example Usage

 > The following sequence diagram shows how the recipe ingredients edit feature works: